nonnontrivial/nonnontrivial/README.md

 ### i'm interested in

-- measuring & recording the night sky
+- measuring & recording night sky brightness
 - command line interfaces that are intuitive to use
 - trail running